danihae/SarcAsM/docs/gui.rst

 *   **Motion Analysis:** Analyze sarcomere motion in LOIs.
 *   **Batch Processing:** Process multiple files automatically.

+**Message Area:**

+The message area at the bottom of the window displays:

+*   Analysis progress and status updates
+*   Warnings (shown in yellow) for non-critical issues
+*   Errors (shown in red) when operations fail

+This provides real-time feedback during analysis without needing to check the console.

 **Using Parameters:**

 *   **Tooltips:** Hover over parameter names/fields for descriptions.